Best kettle 2024: the highest-ranking multi-temp and standard models

 Flimsy lid

 A handy display on the top of the handle, next to the temperature controls, tells you how heating is going.
 The pour is pleasingly smooth, and the lid pops open like there's no time to lose.
-This may not feel as premium as the action on the Smeg or Sage but personally when I want a brew, I don't really want to have to wait for a soft open mechanism to delay my moment to pour in water.
+This may not feel as premium as the action on the Smeg or Sage but personally when we want a brew, we don't really want to have to wait for a soft open mechanism to delay my moment to pour in water.

 Best kettle: Russell Hobbs K65 on white backgroundT3 Approved badge